minetest-mods/craftguide/API.md

 })
 ```

-Recipes can be registered via an URL (HTTP support is required¹):
+Recipes can be registered from a given URL containing a JSON file (HTTP support is required¹):

 ```Lua
 craftguide.register_craft({